sayyidka/genai-perso-product-description/README.md

 Welcome to the **Personalized Ecommerce Product Descriptions App**!
 This static app demonstrates the power of generative AI in the ecommerce realm, providing personalized product descriptions for various customer personas.

-Check out the app in action [here](https://genai-perso-product-description.vercel.app/) and transform the way you present products to your customers!
+Check out the app in action [here](https://genai-perso-product-description.vercel.app/)

 ## Getting Started